New Features in TADS 3

 No built-in command loop.
 The style of interaction with the user is up to the game to implement.
-The standard library will provide a default command loop implementation suitable for text adventure games, but game authors will be able to customize or even entirely replace the library version as desired.
-This has a number of side benefits; for example, the system never asks the user for input, hence all input operations are automatically under game/library control.
+The standard library provides a default command loop implementation suitable for text adventure games, but you can customize or even entirely replace the library version as desired.
+This has a number of side benefits; for example, the system itself never asks the user for input (only the library does), hence all input operations are inherently under game/library control.

-Automatic garbage collection.
+Garbage collection.
 TADS 3 has an automatic garbage collector that keeps track of which objects are accessible and which have become unreachable, and automatically deletes unreachable objects.
-The garbage collector eliminates the need for the game author to keep track of memory and explicitly delete objects that will no longer be used.
+With a garbage collector, game authors don't have to keep track of memory and explicitly delete unused objects.
+This saves a lot of coding work for game authors, and completely eliminates several really nasty classes of bugs that plague programs written in languages that require manual memory management.

 More efficient dynamic memory allocation.
 TADS 3 is designed for efficient dynamic object creation.
-The overhead associated with creating a new object is very small.
+Creating an object is very fast; combined with the automatic garbage collection, this allows a more modern style of programming, where objects are used freely for ephemeral data structures.

 Structured exception handling.
-TADS 3 has a Java-like exception handling mechanism that enables much simpler program structure and better error handling and recovery.
-In addition, all run-time errors generated by the virtual machine itself use the standard exception handling mechanism, which allows programmatic recovery from VM-level run-time errors.
+TADS 3 has an exception handling mechanism that enables much simpler program structure and better error handling and recovery.
+In addition, all run-time errors generated by the virtual machine itself use the standard exception handling mechanism, which gives you control over how the game handles and recovers from from VM-level run-time errors.

 True separate compilation.
 TADS 3 programs can be divided into any number of modules; each module can be compiled separately, and the compiled modules linked together to build the complete program.
 Only modules whose source has been modified need to be recompiled, speeding compilation times when building large games.